 Can Cats Eat Dog Food Regularly?

 Cats can eat dog food as a one-off or for a very short period of time (no more than a day).
 Cats eating dog food is actually worse than the other way around.
-This is because cats need several amino acids and vitamins in their diets that dogs don’t need, or don’t need in such high amounts, so they aren’t included in dog diets.
+This is because cats need several amino acids and vitamins in their diets that dogs don’t need or don’t need in such high amounts, so they aren’t included in dog diets.
 If a cat were to eat dog food for any length of time, they would become deficient in these proteins and vitamins, causing symptoms up to and including sudden death.

-Can Dogs Eat it in a Pinch?
+Can Dogs Eat It In A Pinch?

 Final Thoughts